cwgm/cwgm.github.com/_posts/2013-03-18-Lessons from the dabbawalas.md

 Thousands of these porters pour into the station every day, with hundreds of thousands of cylindrical metal lunch boxes — or tiffins — tied to bicycles, strung on yokes, loaded on pallets and balanced on heads.

 It’s an incredible sight.
 All the more so because what looks like chaos, ends with office workers all over Mumbai getting a hot, home-cooked meal, delivered to their desks, every day, for a matter of pence.
-Individual meals, collected from home or from a restaurant, arrive steaming fresh and on time.
 It’s a marvel of logistics and human ingenuity with an incredibly low error rate.
 And it means workers get nutritious food provided in a convenient and cost-effective way.

 In fact the thali meals inside the tiffins are beginning to gain a bit of traction in the UK, with entrepreneurs around the country seeing the appeal of both the healthy food they contain, and the dabbawalas that deliver them.